 No-deal Brexit warning for UK drivers

-If UK motorists plan to drive abroad after 29 March, they need to act soon or risk breaking the law.
+If UK motorists plan to drive within the EU after Brexit, they need to act soon or risk breaking the law.

 That's because a no-deal Brexit would leave drivers needing to have proof of insurance known as a Green Card.